pyrex8/pico-iie/README.md

 - Video
 - Cassette (just output as a debug pin for getting timing information from programs running on emulator)

-Even with the overclocking the emulator takes approximately 1.4 microseconds to complete an instruction.
-Even with slower emulation games are quite playable.
+The emulator takes approximately 1 microsecond to complete a machine cycle and access peripherals.

 ### Development Hardware
 The emulator runs on a Pi Pico using a Pimoroni Pico VGA Demo Base (https://shop.pimoroni.com/products/pimoroni-pico-vga-demo-base?variant=32369520672851) with a few modifications.